BondBloxx Logo

 The values shown are based off of a price provided by the Fund’s third-party index provider, using the bid price for each security (the “index price”).
 Because the Fund values its securities at the midpoint between the bid and ask prices for most securities, the index price is not necessarily the price at which the Fund values the portfolio holding for the purposes of determining its net asset value (the “valuation price”).
 The values shown may have been different if the valuation price were to have been used to calculate such values.
 The index price is as of the most recent date for which a price is available, and may not necessarily be as of the date shown above.

-Yield to Worst: The bond yield computed by using the lower of either the yield to maturity or the yield to call on every possible call date.
+Yield to Worst: The bond yield is computed by using the lower of either the yield to maturity or the yield to call on every possible call date.

 The values shown are based off of a price provided by the Fund’s third-party index provider, using the bid price for each security (the “index price”).
 Because the Fund values its securities at the midpoint between the bid and ask prices for most securities, the index price is not necessarily the price at which the Fund values the portfolio holding for the purposes of determining its net asset value (the “valuation price”).
 The values shown may have been different if the valuation price were to have been used to calculate such values.
 The index price is as of the most recent date for which a price is available, and may not necessarily be as of the date shown above.